tjreilly2011/revolut-test/README.md

 Example to debit £20 from wallet id=1 and credit wallet id = 3

+First lets retrieve each wallet to see balance before (wallet 1 balance = £100, wallet 3 balance = £300)

 curl -v localhost:8081/wallet/1

 ```log
 {
 "id": 1,